scionwest/ValidatableBase/README.md

 ### Documentation added

-Check out the [[new documentation added to the wiki|https://github.com/scionwest/ValidatableBase/wiki]].
+Check out the [new documentation added to the wiki](https://github.com/scionwest/ValidatableBase/wiki).
 Basic and advance use-cases using ValidatableBase

 ValidatableBase Version 2.0 Released
 ------------------------------------